Thursday, February 4, 2010

 I've been thinking about viewer response lately, because I'm considering applying to a summer arts festival at the end of the month.
 The reason is that I'm craving conversations with the general public.
 Will my new work shock them?
 Bore them?
 Offend them?
 Make them laugh?
 I want my work to affect the general public and make them more aware of the implications of gender socialization, but I also want my work to have a place in the contemporary art world.
 Can I have my (cup)cake and eat it too?
 Is it realistic to make work for both the general public and the gallery-going public?
 That brings me to another reading I want to discuss.

 The students read a fascinating article about how people view artwork (C. F. Nodine, P. J. Locher, E. A. Krupinski.
 "The Role of Formal Art Training on Perception and Aesthetic Judgment of Art Compositions."
 LEONARDO vol. 26, no. 3, 1993: 219-227).
 It describes a study that revealed significant differences in visual perception and aesthetic appreciation of paintings, depending on the viewer's knowledge about art.
 Learning that viewers untrained in art history "spent significantly more time looking at central and foreground figures" (p.
-226) made me think about how effective works could be that catered to that tendency.
-Coincidentally, the work that Professor Taylor selected for the class to examine in person showed a hummingbird--front AND center--in the palm of a hand with a neutral, non-distracting background, made by Purchase alumna, Sara Breznen.
+226) made me think about how works could cater to that tendency.
+Coincidentally, the work that Professor Taylor selected for the class to examine in person the day the reading was discussed showed a hummingbird--front AND center--in the palm of a hand with a neutral, non-distracting background, made by Purchase alumna, Sara Breznen.
 If artists were informed about the science of art viewing, would they (or should they) tailor their work accordingly?
 Which group would/should they choose--the group trained in art or the group not trained in art?
 Who would I choose?

 I want to skip back to Nodine et al. Their scientific study of tracing patterns of eye movement served as a reminder of the interconnectivity of art and science.
 We could have named the course 'Environmental Art' but instead we called it 'Art and the Environment'.
 They inform one another, not unlike artist and viewer or teacher and student.